How does one go about living a good life? The psalm reveals the secret to good living:

-|“îÄé-äÈàÄéùÑ äÆçÈôÅõ çÇéÌÄéí, àÉäÅá éÈîÄéí ìÄøÀàåÉú èåÉá? ðÀöÉø ìÀùÑåÉðÀêÈ îÅøÈò, åÌùÒÀôÈúÆéêÈ îÄãÌÇáÌÅø îÄøÀîÈä. ñåÌø îÅøÈò åÇòÂùÒÅä-èåÉá; áÌÇ÷ÌÅùÑ ùÑÈìåÉí åÀøÈãÀôÅäåÌ.” (úäéìéí ì"ã:é"â-è"å)|
+|“îÄé äÈàÄéùÑ äÆçÈôÅõ çÇéÌÄéí, àÉäÅá éÈîÄéí ìÄøÀàåÉú èåÉá? ðÀöÉø ìÀùÑåÉðÀêÈ îÅøÈò, åÌùÒÀôÈúÆéêÈ îÄãÌÇáÌÅø îÄøÀîÈä. ñåÌø îÅøÈò åÇòÂùÒÅä èåÉá; áÌÇ÷ÌÅùÑ ùÑÈìåÉí åÀøÈãÀôÅäåÌ.” (úäéìéí ì"ã:é"â-è"å)|

 |“Who is the person who desires life, who loves days to see good?
 Watch your tongue from evil, and your lips from speaking guile.
-Turn away from evil and do good; seek peace and pursue it.”
+Turn away from evil and do good.
+Seek peace and pursue it.”
 (Psalm 34:13-15)|

-We live in two worlds.
-The first is the outer world, consisting of our various needs and activities, both as individuals and as members of society.
-The second world is our inner life, a sublime realm of holiness and purity.
+We all live in two realms.
+The first is our outer world — our needs and activities, as individuals and as members of society.
+The second is our inner world, a private realm of holiness and purity.

-Our inner speech is connected to spiritual values, such as prayer and Torah study.
-Our outer speech, on the other hand, is verbal communication for the sake of fulfilling our various needs, both personal and social.
+Our inner speech is employed in spiritual activities, such as prayer and Torah study.1 Our outer speech, on the other hand, is used for interpersonal communication to satisfy our various needs, both personal and social.

 (Adapted from Olat Re’iyah vol. II, pp. 65-66)